Segmentation-Driven Monocular Shape from Polarization based on Physical Model: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{hree-dimensional} (3D) reconstruction aims at recovering the stereoscopic structures of objects from two-dimensional (2D) images \cite{ref1}, with the wide applications in autonomous driving \cite{ref2}, medical diagnosis \cite{ref3}, industrial manufacturing \cite{ref4} and virtual reality \cite{ref5}.
-Traditional methods such as stereo vision and structured light encounter the limitations of equipment complexity and lighting sensitivity \cite{ref6}.
-Polarization-based 3D reconstruction, also named as shape from polarization (SfP), has emerged as a promising technique to solve the surface geometries through the polarization analysis.
-SfP methods utilize the information of angle of polarization (AOP), degree of polarization (DOP) and average intensity to recover the surface normals from polarized images, offering the advantages of simplified equipment, reduced lighting sensitivity and the capability of handling the transparent and reflective surfaces \cite{ref7}.
+Three-dimensional (3D) reconstruction aims at recovering the stereoscopic structures of objects from two-dimensional (2D) images~\cite{ref1}, with wide applications in autonomous driving~\cite{ref2}, medical diagnosis~\cite{ref3}, industrial manufacturing~\cite{ref4} and virtual reality~\cite{ref5}.
+Traditional methods such as stereo vision and structured light encounter limitations of equipment complexity and lighting sensitivity~\cite{ref6}.
+Polarization-based 3D reconstruction, also named shape from polarization (SfP), has emerged as a promising technique to solve the surface geometries through polarization analysis.
+SfP methods utilise the information of angle of polarization (AOP), degree of polarization (DOP) and unpolarized intensity to recover the surface normals from polarized images, offering the advantages of simplified equipment, reduced lighting sensitivity and the capability of handling transparent and reflective surfaces, making it a compelling computational imaging modality for passive 3D sensing~\cite{ref7}.

-However, traditional SfP methods encounter a critical challenge of azimuth angle ambiguity \cite{ref7}.
-Due to the inherent aliasing problem of polarization analysis, surface normal estimation often yields multiple possible solutions, thereby significantly affecting the reconstruction accuracy.
-Existing solutions primarily include the multi-modal fusion strategies (such as combining depth sensors and photometric stereo), and the deep learning methods.
+However, traditional SfP methods encounter a critical challenge of azimuth angle ambiguity~\cite{ref7}.
+Due to the inherent aliasing problem of polarization analysis, surface normal estimation often yields multiple possible solutions, thereby significantly affecting reconstruction accuracy.
+Existing solutions primarily include multi-modal fusion strategies (such as combining depth sensors and photometric stereo), and deep learning methods.
 However, those approaches require either complex system structure or extensive training data.
-In addition, the deep learning methods encounter the generalization problem in the complex and ever-changing scenes.
-Thus, the physics-based SfP method is desired for the practical applications.
+In addition, deep learning methods encounter the generalisation problem in complex and ever-changing scenes.
+In contrast, physics-based methods do not rely on training data and require minimal hardware, making them particularly suitable for practical deployment~\cite{ref7}.
+Thus, the physics-based SfP method is desired for practical applications.